Established in 2018

 - Nominee must be a certified occupational therapist.

-- Nominee must have a research-based doctoral degree.
+- Nominee must have a research-based doctoral degree or clinical doctorate with demonstrated research experience.

 - Nominee must be 6-15 years post completion of doctoral degree.